 Louis Vuitton ownership group LVMH have announced that they will stop production at their perfume factories in France and instead start to make free hand sanitizers.

-British frozen foods chain Iceland usually have changed their opening hours, with only the elderly and vulnerable allowed into the store for the first hour of opening to ensure those who need their products most will get access to what they need.
+British frozen foods chain Iceland have changed their usual opening hours, with only the elderly and vulnerable allowed into the store for the first hour of opening to ensure those who need their products most will get access to what they need.